Skip to main content

 Select the correct storage unit

-Add notes for differences
+Add notes for variances

-Use notes for missing products, damaged products, price differences, or substitutions.
+Explain missing products, damaged products, price differences, or substitutions.

-Review high-value products carefully
+Review high-value products

-Fix unmapped products early
+Fix unmapped products first

 Product Mapping